-Programs in which all students enrolled are funded by one employer or one third party ("employer provided programs") do not require approval unless they are offered to international students on study permits.
+Programs in which all students enrolled are funded by one employer or one third party, other than an employer or third party that is a public body.
+Employer provided programs do not require approval unless they are offered to international students on study permits or are funded by a public body.